systemjs/systemjs/README.md

 /*
  * Include
  *   System.transpiler = 'babel';
+ * to use Babel or
+ *   System.transpiler = 'typescript';
- * to use Babel instead of Traceur
+ * to use TypeScript instead of Traceur
  */

 // loads './app.js' from the current directory